peaceiris/actions-gh-pages/.github/ISSUE_TEMPLATE/user_support.md

 ---
-name: User support
+name: User Support
-about: Questions for this action
+about: Questions for this Action
 title: 'sample_title'
 labels: support
 assignees: peaceiris